Debt collection enforcement

 This form of enforcement is applicable to the property your debtor owns.
 Essentially your debtor’s property is seized, however, this can become a lengthy procedure with more legal matters involved.

-Both the creditor and debtor will be requested to appear in court.
+Both the creditor and the debtor will be requested to appear in court.
 Both parties will be able to defend their cases, after which the judge will reach a verdict.

 Winding up petition